3.3. The Management Console

 3.3.6.
 Disable Google Analytics in JBoss EAP Console

 Figure 3.4.
 Log in screen of the Management Console

 Settingsdialog to remove the selection.
-Click button.
+Click Save button.
 Confirm the application reload to activate the new settings.

 Figure 3.5.
 Settings dialog (Disable Usage Data Collection)

 3.3.7.
 Configure a Server Using the Management Console

 - Select the Domain tab from the top of the console.
 Available server instances will be displayed in a table.

 - Click Server Configurations.The Server Configurations panel for the relevant host appears.